kedacore/sample-go-rabbitmq/README.md

 ### Publishing messages to the queue

 #### Deploy the publisher job
-The following job will publish 600 messages to a "hello" queue the container is listening to.
+The following job will publish 600 messages to a "hello" queue the deployment is listening to.
 You can modify the exact number of messages in the yaml file.

 ```cli
 kubectl apply -f deploy/deploy-publisher-job.yaml
 ```

-#### Validate the container scales
+#### Validate the deployment scales
 ```cli
 kubectl get deploy -w
 ```